+Solution #51 solves KI#2 EAS rediscovery for all connectivity models using Rel-16 enablers specified within the scope of SA2 with and depends on application implementation.
+Whether the requirements to application layer are feasible can be further discussed in normative phase.

 The AF may reselect a new EAS for UE due to UP path change notification or by its internal trigger, e.g. load balance.
 When the new EAS is reselected, the UE is informed with the new EAS address via the application layer signalling, which is out of scope of 3GPP.

+If the EAS relocation is triggered by AF, the AF may provide the target DNAI and target N6 traffic routing information to the SMF as described in solution#27.
+The SMF may decide to perform DNAI change and uses the information to establish a Local PSA for the new DNAI.

-Sending EAS IP address by 5GS to UE is not recommended to be specified in normative work.
+Furthermore, sending EAS IP address by 5GS to UE is not recommended to be specified in normative work.

 9.2.4 Conclusions for Key Issue #2: Edge relocation considering user plane latency

-Regarding the issues for edge relocation considering the user plane latency requirements, the solution #35 is recommended as baselines for the normative phase.9.2.5 Conclusions for Key Issue #2: EAS IP address replacement in 5GC
+Regarding the issues for edge relocation considering the user plane latency requirements, the solution #35 is recommended as baselines for the normative phase.

+This is an enhancement to the SMF decision logic for changing the PSA that applies to all connectivity models.

+NOTE: when several applications use the same PDU session some mechanism is needed to solve any conflicts.

+9.2.5 Conclusions for Key Issue #2: EAS IP address replacement in 5GC

-To solve the issue of change of EAS with EAS IP address change with or without PSA change, for the UE unawareness solution, it is concluded to use solution #30 as baseline, without depending on Edge Hosting Environment to handle the runtime session context mirroring with different IP addresses and with the enhancement of EAS capability indication (i.e. supporting EAS IP address replacement) as proposed in solution #29 and #27 for normative work,.
+To solve the issue of change of EAS with EAS IP address change with or without PSA change, to keep UE unaware of the EAS change, it is concluded to use solution #30 as baseline for normative work with the enhancement of EAS capability indication (i.e. supporting EAS IP address replacement) as proposed in solutions #29 and #27.

-Editor's note: It is FFS whether Anchor EAS is used for the UE unawareness solution.
+NOTE 1: Whether Anchor EAS is used will be determined in normative phase.

+This enabler is an enhancement to EAS rediscovery variants where UE does not take an active role and can be used on any connectivity model.

+Besides the EAS IP address replacement in the (Local) PSA the solution assumes TCP/TLS/QUIC context transfer between EASs.

+NOTE 2: The feasibility of this requirement i.e. TCP/TLS/QUIC context transfer between EAS is unclear and whether third party platforms would support this TCP/TLS/QUIC context transfer between EAS is unknown/not clear.

+Whether EAS IP address replacement applies or not to the traffic of certain application depends on the specific application and its priority for low latency or for UE un-awareness of the EAS reselection.

 9.2.6 Conclusions for Key Issue #2: Other sub-issues for edge relocation

 - Solution #26 are not recommended in normative work.